 How to Get There?

-Appreciate Giant Buddha in cruise ship.
+- Appreciate Giant Buddha on the cruise ships.
 70 yuan per person for about 15 minutes cruise.
 (There is no ferry near the Giant Buddha.
-So, visitors can not get disembark to the Giant Buddha. )
+So, visitors can not get disembark at the Giant Buddha. )